Important Facts to Know About Emotional Support Animals

 How to pay for an emotional support animal with crowdfunding

 It’s no surprise that pets can be expensive.
 If you’re prescribed a small dog, the first year of dog expenses can average about $1,471, according to the ASPCA.
 A kitten can cost you $1,174.
-And that’s not including the actual adoption fees.
+And that’s not including adoption fees or other initial costs.

 Thankfully, fundraising can help offset emotional support animal costs.
 When you can’t afford the pet you’ve been prescribed for emotional support, crowdfunding makes it easy to turn to those who most care about you for support.